Frequently Asked Questions

 A: Nesting - due to a limitation with Confluence’s current Cloud editor, rich text macros that allow customized formatting cannot be nested in other rich text macros.
 This means that you cannot include rich text macros in the body of other rich text macros as content.
 Additionally, each macro is contained in an iframe which is treated as a separate unit from the Confluence page.
 These are rendered individually, not as part of the page unit.
 The limitation has been imposed to prevent performance issues for users.

 You can add bodiless or plain text macros such as a Button or Code Block macro to a rich text macro.
 These either have no additional text content area or allow only plain text without formatting such as color, special fonts, or attributes such as italics.
 Because we therefore can’t guarantee compatibility with every macro, we would like your feedback.
 Which macros do you want to see prioritized in our road map?
-Send us your requests via our customer support portal.
+Send us your requests via our customer support portal or our app feature feedback page.

 Q: Why can’t I add more than one set of tabs or progress bars on the same page?